How AGSL provides an offshore management of change solution for Stena Drilling

 Stena Drilling operate multiple vessels all over the world from its headquarters in Aberdeen.
-It maintains four ships for deepwater drilling and two semi-submersible drilling rigs.
+It maintains four ships for Deepwater drilling and two semi-submersible drilling rigs.
+Stena Drilling required an offshore management of change and auditing solution.

 Asset Guardian Solutions Limited (AGSL) has supplied Stena Drilling with an installation of Asset Guardian Version 5 on each of the vessels and a single central server at their Aberdeen head office.